-For one thing, inventory management can help your online store grow and scale accordingly, giving you the resources and budgetary breathing room to expand and take on more orders.
+For one thing, craft inventory management can help your online store grow and scale accordingly, giving you the resources and budgetary breathing room to expand and take on more orders or sell on several handmade marketplaces.
 That’s one of the larger benefits, but there are other, more legally-binding advantages to inventory management for makers of homemade goods.

 To answer these questions, it helps to first understand the commonly used words in inventory management.